northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::{dropdown} 5.
 Why should I make my private resources available to the rest of the research community?

 By making your private resources available to others through the `lowpriority` partition, you will allow the Northeastern research community to use them when they are idle.
-This, in time, could double the resources available to NURC users and is a common practice in HPC clusters to optimize the use of idle private resources that consume power and cooling.
+This, in time, could double the resources available to Northeastern researchers.
+This is a common practice in HPC clusters to optimize the use of idle private resources that consume power and cooling.
 ::::

 :::{button-link} faq.html